GoogleCloudPlatform/gcp-service-broker/README.md

 Production testing for the GCP Service Broker is administered via a private Concourse pipeline.

 To run tests locally, use [Ginkgo](https://onsi.github.io/ginkgo/).

-Integration tests require the `ROOT_SERVICE_ACCOUNT_JSON` environment variable to be set and create and destroy real project resources.
+Integration tests require the `ROOT_SERVICE_ACCOUNT_JSON` environment variable to be set.

+**Note: Integration tests create and destroy real project resources and therefore have associated costs to run**

 ## Change Notes